tkhyn/pyconizr/README.rst

 function.

 in, -i
-   The input path containing the SVG files to generate the sprite from.
+   The input directory or files (as a wildcard) that should be used to generate the sprite.
+   Only valid SVG files will be taken into account, so there is no need to add a \*.svg wildcard ("dir/\*" will only include the \*.svg files in dir).
    Defaults to the current working directory.

 out, -o